How to Live Stream an Event: A Complete Guide

 • Lighting: Softbox or ring lights will make your video more visually appealing and professional.

-• Stable Internet Connection: Ensure a strong, stable internet connection with high upload speed (at least 5 Mbps for HD streaming) to avoid buffering.
+• Stable Internet Connection: Ensure a strong and stable internet connection with a high upload speed (at least 5 Mbps for HD streaming) to avoid buffering.

 Choosing the Right Streaming Protocol and CDN